-- Green Card Lottery photos must be equal or less than 240 kilobytes.
+- Green Card Lottery photos must be equal to or less than 240 kilobytes.

-- In case of scanning a Green Card Lottery photo the resolution must be 300 pixels per inch.
+- In the case of scanning a Green Card Lottery photo, the resolution must be 300 pixels per inch.

 - Diversity Visa Program photos must be 2 x 2 inches when scanned.